Appearance

 Webhook Transforms

-You may have noticed that there is one key limitation with the base Custom Data functionality that prevents it from being a fully end-to-end solution for sharing data from external systems with your Apps in Jira.
+You may have noticed that there is one key limitation with the Data Object/List features that prevents them from being a fully end-to-end solution for sharing data from external systems to your Apps in Jira.

-Custom Data is a great tool for storing data in a way that can be easily consumed by your apps, but it required the data to be sent to App Maker in a specific format/shape - and obviously your internal systems won't be using that format/shape to send data when they fire Webhooks.
+Data Objects/Lists are a great tools for storing data in a way that can be easily consumed by your apps, but it requires the data be sent to App Maker in a specific format/shape - and obviously your external systems won't be using that format/shape to send data when they fire Webhooks.

-As mentioned previously, you could use something like Jira Automation to do this translation for you, but that's a lot of complexity and work we don't want to have to manage.
+You could use something like Automation for Jira to translation the data into the shape you need, but that's a lot of complexity and work we don't want to have to manage.

 This is where the final piece of the App Maker puzzle comes in - Webhook Transforms.